ubuntor/agmq2/README.md

 A puzzle game heavily inspired by Baba Is You and Sig.NULL, with a dash of Zachtronics.

-Made for eevee's GAMES MADE QUICK???
-2.0.
+~~Made for eevee's GAMES MADE QUICK???
+2.0.~~ Maybe for GAMES MADE QUICK???
+2.5?

 Not to be confused with the IDE.